chemlab/chemlab/docs/installation.rst

 Quickstart
 ----------

-.. todo:: This section is still to do.
+This section is still to do.

 Development